Connect with others who understand.

 Alcohol is thought to be a psoriasis trigger.
 Drinking alcohol increases the release of cytokines, which are inflammatory molecules.
 Because psoriasis results from high levels of inflammation caused by an overactive immune system, alcohol-related inflammation may make psoriasis worse.

 Alcohol can also reduce the immune system’s ability to kill infections.
 When you develop an infection, your immune system becomes more active, which can aggravate psoriasis symptoms.
-In addition, alcohol may directly contribute to skin lesions by further increasing the proliferation of skin cells.
+In addition, alcohol may directly contribute to skin lesions increasing the proliferation of skin cells.
+Alcohol can disrupt the normal balance of skin cell growth and death, leading to excessive skin cell proliferation.
+This can trigger psoriasis, causing skin cells to build up rapidly and form scaly, thick patches.

 Many MyPsoriasisTeam members have observed a link between alcohol and flare-ups or worsening of their symptoms.
 “I have drunk so much alcohol, and I know I will pay the price with itchy skin,” one member shared after attending a party.
 “Alcohol makes mine worse too!” another member replied.